Bourbon Butter Grilled Shrimp

 FAQ

-- Can I cook this indoors?
+- Can I make this recipe without a grill?

-- Can I use frozen shrimp?
+- Can I use frozen shrimp for this recipe?

 Serving Suggestions